JLeigh101/HTML-CSS-Scraping/README.md

 -Use automated browsing to visit the Mars Temperature Data SiteLinks to an external site..
 Inspect the page to identify which elements to scrape.
 Note that the URL is https://static.bc-edx.com/data/web/mars_facts/temperature.html.
 -Assemble the scraped data into a Pandas DataFrame.
 The columns should have the same headings as the table on the website.
 Here’s an explanation of the column headings:
 ***
--id: the identification number of a single transmission from the Curiosity rover \n
+-id: the identification number of a single transmission from the Curiosity rover
 terrestrial_date: the date on Earth
--sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars \n
+-sol: the number of elapsed sols (Martian days) since Curiosity landed on Mars
--ls: the solar longitude \n
+-ls: the solar longitude
--month: the Martian month \n
+-month: the Martian month
--min_temp: the minimum temperature, in Celsius, of a single Martian day (sol) \n
+-min_temp: the minimum tempereture, in Celsius, of a single Martian day (sol)
--pressure: The atmospheric pressure at Curiosity's location \n
+-pressure: The atmospheric pressure at Curiosity's location
 ***
 -Examine the data types that are currently associated with each column.
-If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types. \n
+If necessary, cast (or convert) the data to the appropriate datetime, int, or float data types.
--Analyze your dataset by using Pandas functions to answer the following questions: \n -How many months exist on Mars? \n
+-Analyze your dataset by using Pandas functions to answer the following questions:
+-How many months exist on Mars?
--How many Martian (and not Earth) days worth of data exist in the scraped dataset? \n -What are the coldest and the warmest months on Mars (at the location of Curiosity)?
-To answer this question: \n -Find the average minimum daily temperature for all of the months. \n -Plot the results as a bar chart. \n
+-How many Martian (and not Earth) days worth of data exist in the scraped dataset?
+-What are the coldest and the warmest months on Mars (at the location of Curiosity)?
+To answer this question:
+-Find the average minimum daily temperature for all of the months.
+-Plot the results as a bar chart.
 -Which months have the lowest and the highest atmospheric pressure on Mars?
-To answer this question: \n -Find the average daily atmospheric pressure of all the months. \n -Plot the results as a bar chart. \n
+To answer this question:
+-Find the average daily atmospheric pressure of all the months.
+-Plot the results as a bar chart.
 -About how many terrestrial (Earth) days exist in a Martian year?
-To answer this question: \n -Consider how many days elapse on Earth in the time that Mars circles the Sun once. \n -Visually estimate the result by plotting the daily minimum temperature. \n -Export the DataFrame to a CSV file.
+To answer this question:
+-Consider how many days elapse on Earth in the time that Mars circles the Sun once.
+-Visually estimate the result by plotting the daily minimum temperature.
+-Export the DataFrame to a CSV file.